 Washing the Limes

-Washing my fresh limes to make a new batchFirst, I put the limes in a big bowl with filtered water and about 1/8 cup of distilled white vinegar and let them soak.
+First, I put the limes in a big bowl with filtered water and about 1/8 cup of distilled white vinegar and let them soak.
 This helps wash off / filter out any pesticides or other chemicals that may be on the fruit, and anything else you don’t want in your jar.
 At least I hope it does.

 Sterilizing the Equipment

 While the limes are soaking, I sterilize my quart jar (I like to use a wide-mouth jar for this), my glass fermentation weight, and my plastic jar lid.
 I recently purchased these glass weights and think they are great!
-You have to be careful what you use to weight things like this down, especially with acidic things like citrus – you don’t want to leech any chemicals into what you are making by using the wrong material to weight something down.
+You have to be careful what you use to weigh things like this down, especially with acidic things like citrus – you don’t want to leech any chemicals into what you are making by using the wrong material to weigh something down.
 The weights are made with the same glass as mason jars, so no chemicals to leech and they work great!

 After the limes are done soaking.
 I drain the water/vinegar off and give them a rinse with plain water, and then drain again.